-Strategy 10.05A(3): The County should allow flexible site development and land use standards for the purpose of protecting significant cultural resources.
+Strategy 10.05A(3): The County shouldshall allow flexible site development and land use standards for the purpose of protecting significant archaeological, historical or cultural resources.
 If resources cannot be avoided or preserved on site as part of the development plan, the County and the applicant shall consult with the Florida Department of State regarding acceptable alternative protection methods.

-Strategy 10.05A(4): The County shall prohibit disturbance of significant archaeological sites, whether or not the site was previously identified, and require that if any accidental disturbance occurs, construction must be suspended and the information reported immediately in accordance with the requirements of Florida Statutes.
+Strategy 10.05A(4): The County shall prohibit disturbance of significant archaeological sites, whether or not the site was previously identified, and shall require that if any accidental disturbance occurs, during construction must to-be suspended and the information reported immediately in accordance with the requirements of Florida